Please link this guide if you use it as a reference for your own content

 Notable Teammates

-Tighnari, Alhaitham, Keqing, Raiden, or Cyno
+Tighnari, Alhaitham, Raiden, Keqing, Clorinde, Sethos or Cyno

 All of these characters cater well to the Quicken reaction tree and serve prominently as a DPS.

-Fischl, Kuki Shinobu, Yae, or Beidou
+Fischl, Kuki Shinobu, Yae, Beidou, Sara or Dori

 Nahida, Baizhu, Yaoyao, Kirara, Dendro MC, or Collei